King (chess)

-In algebraic notation, the king is abbreviated by the letter K among English speakers.
+In algebraic notation, the king is denoted by the letter K among English speakers.
 The white king starts the game on e1; the black king starts on e8.
-Unlike all other pieces, each player can have only one king, and the kings are never removed from the board during the game.
+Unlike all other pieces, each player can have only one king, and the king is never removed from the board during the game.

 Placement and movement

-The white king starts on e1, on the first to the right of the queen from White's perspective.
-The black king starts on e8, directly across from the white king.
+The white king starts on e1, on the file immediately to the right of White's queen from White's perspective.
+The black king starts on e8, directly across from the white king and left of the queen from Black's perspective.
 Each king starts on a square opposite its own color.

 A king can move one square horizontally, vertically, and diagonally unless the square is already occupied by a friendly piece or the move would place the king in check.
 If the square is occupied by an undefended enemy piece, the king may capture it, removing it from play.
 Opposing kings may never occupy adjacent squares (see opposition) to give check, as that would put the moving king in check as well.
 The king can give discovered check, however, by unblocking a bishop, rook, or queen.

 Castling

-The king can make a special move, in conjunction with a rook of the same color, called castling.
+Once per game, the king may castle in conjunction with a rook of the same color.
 When castling, the king moves two squares horizontally toward one of its rooks, and that rook is placed on the square over which the king crossed.

 Castling is permissible under the following conditions: